Saturday, 21 December 2024

 Un peu d'histoire......

-For 18th-century Lorraine, the dawn of the 18th-century truly marked a new beginning since.
+In Lorraine, the dawn of the 18th-century truly marked a new beginning.
 After years of French occupation, the duchies of Lorraine and Bar were restored to independence by the Treaty of Ryswick.
 On 10th November 1698 the young Duke Leopold and his French bride, Élisabeth-Charlotte d’Orléans, made their solemn entry into Nancy.
 Despite limited financial means, Leopold was determined to assert to his place on the European stage as a independent sovereign.
 Fundamental to this, was the establishment of his Court in a suitably splendid formal setting.
 As the American historian Jonathan Spangler notes, "Printed books, pamphlets, and portraits, and even a grand palace and gardens loaded with political symbolism, were still considerably cheaper than a standing army, and were effective weapons of "cultural capital" (Spangler, 2022, p.133).

 Tuesday, 5 November 2024